hariclerry/mediawiki/tests/playwright/Report.md

 The above chart further shows that Playwright is much faster than WebdriverIO in terms of speed.

-### Why adapt Playwright
+### Why Adapt Playwright

+#### Playwright Advantages

-Playwright offers some great reasons such as;
+Playwright offers some great pros such as;

-- It's simple to set up
+- It's simple to set up.
 - Stable features.
-- Ability to install Chrome, Firefox or WebKit (Safari) automatically
+- Ability to install Chrome, Firefox or WebKit (Safari) automatically.
-- Bidirectional (events) – automating things like console logs is easy
+- Bidirectional (events) – automating things like console logs is easy.
-- Maintained by [Microsoft people](https://blog.logrocket.com/playwright-vs-puppeteer/) with experience maintaining Puppeteer
+- Maintained by [Microsoft people](https://blog.logrocket.com/playwright-vs-puppeteer/) with experience maintaining Puppeteer.

+#### Playwright Disadvantages

-However, Playwright also presents some cons such as;
+Playwright also presents some cons such as;

-- It is very new so the APIs are evolving
+- It is very new so the APIs are evolving.
-- Has no support for IE11 or non-browser platforms
+- Has no support for IE11 or non-browser platforms.
 - Documentations and community are not as good as the other framework yet.

-### Migrating from WebdriverIO
+### Migrating From WebdriverIO

 From the various evaluations done against WebdriverIO, there seems to be great potential replacement in the future and Puppeteer and Playwright seem to stand out in terms of both speed and stability.
 However, the question being asked is, is it worth migrating from WebdriverIO to another test automation framework?
 Let’s look at the advantages and disadvantages of a potential migration;